vis2x/vis2x/README.md

 # vis 👋

-I'm a developer and sixth form student in the UK, working towards my A Levels.
+I'm a sixth form student in the UK, working towards my A Levels.

-I have experience in a range of languages including Python and Javascript.
+I have experience in Python and I am learning Javascript.
 I now work on a range of projects as hobbies for my own enjoyment and learning.

 You can find me:
 - on [Discord](https://discord.com) as vis#4374